-Median household income in Georgia is $65,030, while individuals earn an average per capita income of $34,516.
-Although these numbers are close to the national average, 14% of Georgia’s population lives in poverty, well above the U.S. total of 11.6%.
+The median household income in Georgia is $65,030, while individuals earn an average per capita income of $34,516.
+Although these numbers are close to the national average, 14% of Georgia’s population lives in poverty, well above the overall U.S. rate of 11.6%.

 If you’re included in the 2.8% of individuals without a job, Georgia offers residents $365 per week for up to 26 weeks in unemployment benefits.

-You establish your credit score the first time you take out a loan or open a credit account.
-From that time on, credit reporting organizations measure whether you pay your bills on time, how much you pay toward the principal, and the types of loans for which you apply.
+You establish your credit score the first time you take out a loan or open your first revolving credit line, such as a credit card.
+From that time on, credit reporting organizations measure whether you pay your bills on time, how much you pay toward the principal, how much of your total available credit you use, and the types of loans for which you apply.

-The most common rating system, FICO, provides a score assigned by the Fair Isaac Corporation.
+The most common rating system, the FICO score, provides a ” creditworthiness grade” based on a formula developed and patented by the Fair Isaac Corporation.
 Credit scores range from 300 to above 800, with a descriptive term to match each rating level.
 Here’s a look at how FICO scores break down:

 |Credit Rating||Credit Score Range|

-As a state, Georgia’s credit rating sits at 693, up from 689 in 2021, but still well below the national average of 716.
-This means most residents have a “good” credit score.
-Good credit and above helps you qualify for lower interest rates and more options when you apply for a loan, another reason to pay off debts and raise your credit score.
+As a state, Georgia’s credit rating sits at 693, up from 689 in 2021 but still well below the national average FICO score of 716.
+This means most GA residents have a “good” credit score.
+Good credit and above helps you qualify for lower interest rates and give you more options when you apply for a loan.
+This is another great reason to pay off debts and raise your credit scores.

 If you’re curious about your current rating, you can request a free credit report to check your status.

 In the U.S., someone falls prey to identity theft every two seconds.
 Georgia ranks second in the nation for instances of identity theft, with 150,898 incidents reported in 2021.
-The most common theft is new account fraud, where a thief uses your identity to open a new account.
-This can seriously damage your credit and cause you grief as you fight to restore your name and erase faulty charges, which can damage your credit in the meantime.
+The most common theft is new account fraud, where a thief uses your identity to open a new credit account in your name, uses the borrowed funds or account information for their own purposes, and then lets the bill or loan go delinquent.
+This can seriously damage your credit and cause you grief as you fight to restore your good name and erase these fraudulent charges, which can take months, or even years, to repair.

 Banking and Tax Info

-Georgians pay a state tax based on income.
+As in many other states, Georgians pay a state income tax each year based on their individual level of taxable income.
 GA Residents earning $10,000 or more pay 5.75% of their income to the state.
 Sales tax varies, with residents paying 7-8% in most counties.
-Atlanta and Columbus (Muscogee county) charge the most sales tax at 8.9 and 9%, respectively.
+Atlanta and Columbus (Muscogee County) charge the most sales tax at 8.9 and 9%, respectively.

 TurboDebt Offers Georgia Debt Relief Solutions